OPEnSLab-OSU/ECSense/README.md

 "EC Sense" is designed to be used as a shield for the Adafruit Feather family of microprocessor boards.
 We recommend using "Adafruit Feather M0" variants (https://www.adafruit.com/product/2772 (basic), https://www.adafruit.com/product/3010 (WiFi), and others) paired with an "OPEnS Hypnos" (https://github.com/OPEnSLab-OSU/OPEnS-Hypnos) for power management, SD card data logging, and real time clock (RTC) functionality.
 Alternatively, the "Adafruit Feather M0 Adalogger" (https://www.adafruit.com/product/2796) paired with an "Adalogger FeatherWing - RTC + SD Add-on" (https://www.adafruit.com/product/2922) could be used to make a cost-effective datalogger for "EC Sense" using only commercially available boards.

+#### Prerequisites:
+1) Install the latest version of "Arduino IDE."
+2) Install "Adafruit_ADS1X15" dependent library using the Arduino IDE library manager.
+3) Extract "ADC_test.ino" from the repository files.
+4) If using "EC Sense" with an Adafruit Feather M0 board, you will need to solder two rows of header pins to both "EC Sense" and the Adafruit Feather M0.
+5) Procure desired electrode array and ensure an electrical connection is made between it and "EC Sense" (see "wiring diagram").

+#### Setup:
+1)

 <hr>

 ### Technical Documentation:

+#### Results -

+#### Wiring Diagram -
 #### Specifications Table -
 #### "EC Sense" Schematic -
 #### Simulation (LT Spice) -